YanMaciel/harvard-cs50-caesar/README.md

 For example, the word "HELLO" when encrypted using Caesar's Cipher and a numerical key of 1 will become "IFMMP".

 # System Algorithm (How it operates)
-This is a command-line application and it was fully developed in C.
+This is a command-line application and it was fully developed in **C**.

 We use the [Decimal ASCII Chart](https://www.asciichart.com/[asciichart.com) in the implementation of the algorithm, converting ASCII to alphabetical index in the ciphertext.
 First we create two lists to store uppercase and lowercase letters, in a way to attribute values from 0 to 25 (26 letters in the alphabet).